Planting trees to break the cycle of climate-induced poverty in Africa

 Our Mission

-Planting tens of millions of trees to break the cycle of poverty for smallholder farmers in East Africa.
+Plant 150 million trees by 2025 to break the cycle of poverty for millions.

 Nursery Hub Model